 - You must be at least 21 years of age to adopt.

 - Dogs are placed in permanent homes at our sole discretion.

 - We may refuse to adopt to anyone without providing a specific reason.

 - All dogs are the legal property of Freedom Service Dogs until the requisite Adoption Contract is signed, all requirements of the contract are met, and the adoption fee is received.

-Our dog adoption fees range from $300 to $1,000.
-Our adoption fees help to defray the costs of spaying/neutering, testing, and vaccinating our dogs, treatment of heartworm and other parasites, and any necessary surgeries, but these fees do not cover all our expenses.
+Our dog adoption fees start at $1,500.
+These fees help to defray the costs of spaying/neutering, testing, and vaccinating our dogs, treatment of heartworm and other parasites, and any necessary surgeries, but these fees do not cover all our expenses.

-Our dogs are tested for parasites and heartworm, placed on heartworm preventative medication, and spayed or neutered before being adopted.
+Our dogs are tested for parasites and heartworm, placed on heartworm preventive medication, and spayed or neutered before being adopted.

 This is a lengthy application, but the information you provide helps us make a well-informed decision, as well as the most ideal match.
 Please be as thorough as possible in your responses.

 In response to the COVID pandemic, we are receiving an overwhelming number of adoption applications.
 Due to the volume of applications, we are unable to respond to each one individually.
 After submitting your application, you will receive an email confirming we have received your application, we will then get you added to our waitlist.
 We DO NOT adopt our dogs on a first come, first served basis but rather try to match families to available dogs.
 We will be in contact when we think we have a match for you.